 The day was also observed in cities throughout America, including in San Antonio, Texas, where an estimated 200 Catholics held a 17-mile walk in commemoration of the day.
-The Chicago Tribune reports that thousands participated in an observance at Des Plaines’ Maryville Academy in Illinois, some treking for miles, bringing flowers and carrying images of Mary.
+The Chicago Tribune reports that thousands participated in an observance at Des Plaines’ Maryville Academy in Illinois, some trekking for miles, bringing flowers and carrying images of Mary.

-And in Washington, D.C., a procession was held in the streets, complete with singing, flowers, banners and decorated images of the Lady of Guadalupe, followed by an indoor ceremony featuring Astec dancing.
+And in Washington, D.C., a procession was held in the streets, complete with singing, flowers, banners and decorated images of the Lady of Guadalupe, followed by an indoor ceremony featuring Aztec dancing.
 A two-hour procession was likewise held in New York City with an estimated 1,000 participants.

 But Mike Gendron of Proclaiming the Gospel Ministries in Plano, Texas told Christian News Network that the legend and its observance is unbiblical and should be compared to Scripture.